 Thinking twice about a new job

 Here’s some of the most common reasons we’re hearing from candidates who’ve chosen to put their job search on hold for the time being:

 Increased loyalty: A lot of employees feel they’ve been very well treated by their existing employer and therefore feel more loyal to them

-Guaranteed income: With the furlough scheme, comes job and income security, for the next few months
+Guaranteed income: With the furlough scheme, has come job and income security

 Better the devil you know’: Moving’s just not worth the risk!